Dofollow Blog Commenting Etiquette vs a Barbecue Party

 - adding some new perspective, update or information.

-This is a bug that sucks but I will de-spam your comments if you contact me by email, my address is onreact at onreact.com
+This is a bug that sucks but I will reinstat your comments if you contact me by email!

 Comments made by humans not robots are not spam in 99% of cases.
 Nonetheless some things annoy me too:

-- People commenting with a name like “SEO Company” or “Real Estate California” because I want people to comment not companies or services, especially if the keywords have nothing to do with SEO or other topics of this blog.
+- People commenting with a name like “SEO Company” or “Real Estate California”.
+I want people to comment not companies or services, especially when the keywords are offtopic.

 - One liners saying something like “thanks, great article” because I don’t know if they are made by robots or not if they do not refer to the post.

-- People who do not read the article but comment based on the title and it’s keywords because it’s just ridiculous to state “I also like three-way links” if I just wrote that I hate them.
+- People who do not read the article but comment based on the headline and its keywords.
+It’s just stupid to state “I also like three-way links” when I just wrote that I hate them.